Magazines & Journals

 Booknotes Unbound is produced by the New Zealand Book Council to encourage our intellectual life and promote the power of reading.
 The Book Council’s diverse programmes inspire a love of reading, writing and books in school children and adults in communities nationwide.

 Brief is an independent print journal that has been going since 1995.
-It appears bianually and publishes poetry, prose, essays… and things which are difficult to categorise.
+It appears biannually and publishes poetry, prose, essays… and things which are difficult to categorise.
 We are always looking for interesting, experimental, adventurous, or challenging new writing, from both established and emerging writers.

 The Cortland Review